Introduction to Data Science in Finance

 Carlos Salas is a professional investor passionate about the lifelong development of an investment process that blends man and machine.
 Over the last 15 years, he has worked in investment roles for firms such as Santander AM, BNP Paribas, Jefferies, and LCAM.
 He is currently pursuing three careers simultaneously - as an investment manager, consultant and lecturer.

-There are no available videos from "Carlos Salas"
+There are no available Videos from "Carlos Salas"